 Now, the problem with that is, it’s my prayer time.
-I was tired, though.
+I was tired.
 I’d stayed up way past my bedtime the night before, and decided that I’d push that amazing button just once.

 Well, I must’ve just turned the entire alarm off because I didn’t hear it go off again.
-My 8:00 a.m. alarm went off and I sat up in panic.
-I could hear God say, “You missed it, but I’ll give you the chance to come before me again.”
+My 8:00 a.m. alarm went off and I sat up in a panic.
+I could hear God say, “You missed it, but I’ll give you a chance to come before me again.”

 Although God forgave me, it took me another hour or so to “get my life.”

 You see, I’m a lot harder on myself than anyone else could ever be.
 I’m the child that rarely got spanked or punished, not because I didn’t do wrong at times, but because by the time my parents got to me, I’d already been punished and grounded for life – by “me.”